4 Things To Do At The Grand Canyon South Rim in 1/2 Day

 View from the rim

-Walk Along Rim Trail
+Walk Along the Grand Canyon Rim Trail

 Let’s start with walking the park…by that I mean the Rim Trail.
 Without a doubt walking the Rim Trail should be on everyone’s list of things to do at the Grand Canyon South Rim!
 This is a 12 mile long casual walking path.
 It’s mostly level and many visitors hike small sections to meet their time restraints.
 It’s a great way to experience astounding views of the Grand Canyon.

 The Grand Canyon Free shuttle has a dozen stops along Rim Trail so it’s easy to do a one way hike and cover more ground in your few hours.
-(Trail map here) That’s perfect because you will want to stop along the way to explore.
+Trail map here.
+That’s perfect because you will want to stop along the way to explore.
 There are many beautifully placed scenic overlooks where you can get those amazing family photos.

 You should also poke around the Visitor Center, the Yavapai Geology Museum and the Verkamps Visitor Center to learn more about the park.